Nootropics Expert

 1. L-Tyrosine– is an amino acid and precursor to the synthesis of dopamine and norepinephrine.

 nootropic study stackL-Tyrosine enhances working memory and executive function in the prefrontal cortex.
-It helps with creative flow states, is fuel for inspiration, cognitive flexibility, and the kind of “convergent thinking” you do in multiple choice exams.
+It helps with creative flow states, is fuel for inspiration, and offers flexibility to enhance cognitive performance, and the kind of “convergent thinking” you do in multiple choice exams.

 Studies show the L-Tyrosine can decrease blood pressure caused by the stress of exams.
 And could be used to mitigate the effects of stressful situations if taken prior to a stressful event like an exam.[vii]